Fawn-27/Fawn-27/README.md

 ![programming](https://user-images.githubusercontent.com/117617224/205458132-5f17b709-9be5-4433-be2d-1753877b7941.jpg)

 ## About Me ✨
 I'm an average human living on Earth.
-You'll typically find me studying with a busy of desktop of >30 tabs and at least two books around me.
+You'll typically find me studying with a busy desktop of >20 tabs and at least two books around me.
 I like to:
 - read books - especially dystopian fiction,
 - practice math, with a preference towards number theory and algebra,
 - code and, naturally, solve dozens of bugs (whether I want to or not).